Houses

 Perry Ellis grew out of the American designer's first collection in 1976 and became known for relaxed, practical style with a modern, sportswear spirit.
 The brand's fragrance offerings follow that same approachable mindset—wearable, clean-to-warm compositions intended to be versatile and easy to live with.
 As the label expanded into a broader lifestyle presence, scent remained part of the mix alongside apparel and accessories, reinforcing the brand's everyday, confident American identity.

-Scents 30 Bio USA
+Scents 30

 Phaedon